4 things that actually motivate employees

 Many people are drawn to startups due to the fact that their contribution will have a clear impact.
 Regardless of organization and organizational size, each individual today has the ability to make an impact, they most often just need to understand how their efforts tie into the bigger picture.

 We as individuals feel more valuable when we know that our contribution makes a difference and it’s just that feeling that is important to nurture.
 Make it simple for each employee to see how their work results in a benefit.
-Why is there contribution important, that is a vital part if we are to be engaged in our work and also care about how and with what we are contributing.
+Why is there contribution important, that is a vital part if we are to be engaged in our work and also care about how and with what we are contributing to.

 Purpose – Why are we doing this?